What to know when a doctor or medical provider causes harm.

 There are many risks inherent and accepted in surgeries, no matter how big or how small the procedure is.
 A medical provider making an error and delivering substandard care, however, is not such a known and accepted risk.
-In the surgical setting, medical malpractice claims can arise out of a number of medical errors, whether they occur pre-operatively during intubation by the anesthesiologist, intra-operatively by the surgeon or in the post-operative setting.
+In the surgical setting, medical malpractice claims can arise out of a number of medical errors, whether they occur pre-operatively during intubation by the anesthesiologist, intra-operatively by the surgeon or in the post-operative setting by doctors or nurses.

 Settlement for young mother and her family against a neurosurgeon who failed to properly place a lumbar interbody graft during a fusion surgery.
 Post-operative stage diagnostic studies revealed that the graft was displaced and deforming her iliac vein and arteries.
 The patient was left with significant neurological injuries.